jmbarne3/jimbarnesdev/_posts/2023-06-05-private-composer-github.md

 ## Final Thoughts

 If you've made it this far, congratulations!
-You now have a working packagist repository hosted on GitHub pages.
+You now have a working composer repository hosted on GitHub pages.
 Of course, we haven't yet added any packages to our repository, but we will be knocking that out in my next post, along with some basic automation using GitHub workflows.

 To review, we were able to accomplish the following in this article: